 Fund Raising began by the Rep members in 1991 and the project received the help of the Arts Council, a National Lottery grant, the support of the City Council, funds raised by the membership and the generous sponsorship of numerous local companies and businesses.
 Plans for the theatre were drawn up by Hulme Upright and Partners in October 1993 and approved.

 The first sod was cut at a ceremony at the Leek Road site attended by Sir Richard Bailey and those Rep members who had helped to steer and coordinate the project.
 The vision slowly but surely became reality.

 The Rep closed its Beresford Street theatre in May 1997 with a production of 'Journeys End'.
 The play's title itself acquired a symbolic significance and after 64 years it was certainly the end of an amazing journey and the start of a whole new venture.

 On November 7th 1997, at a Gala Evening, The Players were proud to open a brand new 235 seat theatre in Leek Road, Stoke-on-Trent.
 It was opened by the guest of honour, the Right Honourable Mark Fisher MP, Minister for The Arts.

-Twenty two years on we look back with astonishment.
 How did the Repertory Players manage to raise a marvellous new theatre on a piece of derelict land in Leek Road ?
 The answer lies, in part, in the more distant past with our earliest members who, driven by a love of amateur drama, showed courage, determination and amazing resilience through thick and thin and the momentum has hardly ever been threatened and certainly not lost.

-by Peter Croft (Theatre Archivist)
+Peter Croft (Theatre Archivist)